coderefinery/social-coding/content/social-coding.md

 > submission.
 Any restrictions must also be disclosed in the submitted
 > manuscript."

-However a study showed that despite these policies, many people still do not share their code 😞 : [https://www.pnas.org/content/115/11/2584](https://www.pnas.org/content/115/11/2584).
-This paper includes samples of charming author responses such as
+However [a study](https://www.pnas.org/content/115/11/2584) showed that despite these policies, many people still do not share their code 😞.
+This paper includes samples of charming author responses such as:
 > "When you approach a PI for the source codes and raw data, you better explain
 > who you are, whom you work for, why you need the data and what you are going
 > to do with it."

 ## Social coding